Competitor Guide

 1. The pricing gap between Growth and Plus is unworkable for scaling D2C teams

 A D2C apparel brand running a flash sale and outgrowing the Growth plan at $59 per month hits a wall.
 The next tier, Plus, starts at $749 per month with no intermediate option.
+Teams are forced to either stay capped or absorb a cost jump that is operationally hard to justify mid-quarter.

 2. Lyro AI is sold as a separate add-on, not embedded in the core platform

-A B2B SaaS team handling onboarding ticket spikes ends up stacking add-on costs across Lyro and Flows on top of the platform fee just to access AI.
+Lyro AI Agent is priced separately, starting around $39 per month on top of the base plan.
+A B2B SaaS team handling onboarding ticket spikes ends up stacking add-on costs across Lyro and Flows on top of the platform fee just to access AI at all.

 3. Conversation-based pricing creates unpredictable monthly bills